advocacy

 • Finalize the Federal Highway Administration’s cost allocation study, and devise a user-pay system that reflects proportional damage to replenish the Highway Trust Fund

-• Increasing allowable total gross truck weights from 80,000 to 91,000 pounds (but with no change in trailer length) is estimated to result in the diversion of 2.6 million annual railroad carloads and 1.8 million intermodal units.
+Raising truck weights to 91,000 pounds would divert an estimated 2.6 million annual rail carloads and 1.8 million intermodal units.

-• Safety — rail is 3-20 times safer than trucking, depending on what is being measured.
+• Safety: Rail is 3–20 times safer than trucking, depending on the measure.

-• Congestion Reduction — one train can keep hundreds of trucks off the road.
+• Congestion Relief: One train can keep hundreds of trucks off the road.

 Increasing truck weight limits to 91,000 pounds would negatively affect more than 4,800 bridges, incurring up to $1.1 billion in additional federal investment.